-At Texas Children’s, a multidisciplinary team of otolaryngologists, dermatologists, radiologists, neurosurgeons, speech therapists, and genetic counselors works together to provide specialized care in the treatment and surgical correction of craniofacial abnormalities, cleft lip and palate, and in the management of both complex and common congenital abnormalities and vascular birthmarks.
+We offer reconstructive surgery services for the pediatric population through Texas Children’s, where a multidisciplinary team of otolaryngologists, dermatologists, radiologists, neurosurgeons, speech therapists, and genetic counselors works together to provide specialized care in the treatment and surgical correction of craniofacial abnormalities, cleft lip and palate, and in the management of both complex and common congenital abnormalities and vascular birthmarks.

-In addition to reconstructive surgery services for the pediatric population, the division provides full spectrum adult in-patient and out-patient care.
-At the Center for Aesthetic Surgery, an ultra-modern facility fully equipped to support state-of-the-art surgical techniques and surgical care, faculty surgeons address the cosmetic and reconstructive surgery needs of hundreds of patients each year.
+At the Center for Aesthetic Surgery, an ultra-modern facility fully equipped to support state-of-the-art surgical techniques and surgical care, our faculty surgeons address the cosmetic and reconstructive surgery needs of hundreds of patients each year.

 Division faculty members pursue a wide variety of clinical and basic science research projects.
 The majority of this work focuses on improving the care of patients with facial injuries or congenital deficiencies.
 The division, for example, is currently leading a large-scale study of outcomes in pediatric craniofacial surgery.
 Faculty members have also been studying new and better treatments for mandibular fractures, including studies evaluating the biologic response to resorbable plate and screw fixation, and a clinical study to determine the optimal method to stabilize mandibular fractures.